Topology Controls the Phase Separation Dynamics of Many Component Fluid Mixtures: Continuum Model for N-Component Phase Separation

 Here, $\rho$, $\mathbf{v}$, $\eta$ and $\mathbf{P}$ are the fluid density, velocity, dynamic viscosity, and pressure tensor, which includes the effects of interfacial tension.
 Second, the tracking of each fluid volume fraction $C_i$ is performed via $N-1$ Cahn-Hilliard equations,

-The evolution of the $N^{th}$ component is implicit from the constraint that $C_N=1-\sum_{i=1}^{N-1}C_i$.
-Technical details of the LBM implementation \cite{lbmbook1,lbmncomp1,lbmncomp2,wellbalanced1,GuoForcing} are given in Section I of the Supplemental Material.
+with $M$ a constant mobility parameter.
+The evolution of the $N^{th}$ immiscible component is implicit from the constraint that $C_N=1-\sum_{i=1}^{N-1}C_i$.
+Technical details of the lattice Boltzmann implementation of Eqs. \ref{eqn:ce}-\ref{eq:CHFlux} are given in Appendix~\ref{sec:LBE}.

 The chemical potential $\mu_j$ and pressure tensor $\bf{P}$ can be derived from the fluid mixing free energy $F$.
-For an N-component system, the following free energy functional allows independent selection of the interfacial tension between each component~\cite{boyerncomp,dongncomp},
+For a system of $N$ immiscible components, the following free energy functional allows independent selection of the interfacial tension between each immiscible component~\cite{boyerncomp,dongncomp},

-$E_b$ is a bulk contribution and ensures that, far from the interface, the energy is minimised when $C_i$ is either $1$ (present) or $0$ (absent) for each component.
-The contribution $E_i$ leads to a diffuse interface with width $D=\sqrt{8\kappa_{ij}/\beta_{ij}}$ between fluid regions and ensures that the excess free energy per unit area of the interface corresponds to the desired surface tensions $\sigma_{ij}=\sqrt{2\kappa_{ij}\beta_{ij}/9}$.
-In this work, we set $D=3$ (in lattice units) and vary $\kappa_{ij}\beta_{ij}$ to tune the fluid-fluid surface tensions.
+$E_b$ is a bulk contribution and ensures that, far from the interface, the energy is minimised when $C_i$ is either $1$ (present) or $0$ (absent) for each immiscible component.
+The contribution $E_i$ leads to a diffuse interface with width $D=\sqrt{8\kappa_{ij}/\beta_{ij}}$ between fluid regions and ensures that the excess free energy per unit area of the interface corresponds to the desired interfacial tensions $\sigma_{ij}=\sqrt{2\kappa_{ij}\beta_{ij}/9}$.
+In this work, we set $D=3$ (in lattice units) and vary $\kappa_{ij}\beta_{ij}$ to tune the fluid-fluid interfacial tensions.
 The chemical potential is then calculated as $\mu_j=\partial F/\partial C_j$ and the pressure tensor is given by

 where $p_h$ is the hydrodynamic pressure.